 Qualifying for a Home Equity Loan

 First, some good news: The most basic requirement for a home equity loan is that you have home equity.
-If you made a down payment, have paid off part of your loan, or your home has appreciated in value, you already have equity and are one step closer to a home equity loan.
+If you have made a down payment, have paid off part of your loan, or your home has appreciated in value, you already have equity and are one step closer to a home equity loan.

-However, lenders generally have tighter lending standards for home equity loans than for first mortgages, says Naomi Bakr, a senior mortgage banker at loan marketplace LoanSnap.
+However, lenders generally have tighter lending standards for home equity loans than for first mortgages, said Naomi Bakr, a senior mortgage banker at loan marketplace LoanSnap.
 If your credit is poor, you may need more equity to qualify than someone with stellar credit.
-“The value of the home needs to be high in comparison to the requested loan,” Bakr says.
+“The value of the home needs to be high in comparison to the requested loan,” Bakr said.

 Here are some other ways you can improve your chances of qualifying with a low score, according to Bakr: